syncfusion-content/asp.netwebforms-docs/aspnet/RadioButton/Getting-Started.md

     <br />
     <br />
     <br />
-    2. What is the Expanson for USB ?<br />
+    2. What is the Expansion for USB ?<br />
     <table>
         <tr>
             <td>